 Decide on your preferred method of analysis

 As we have already seen in a previous post, you can either be a technical or fundamental analyst.
-The former depends on studying the Forex charts online, determine the direction of the markets using pivot points, instruments, candlestick patterns, etc. and make trades based on this analysis.
+The former depends on studying the Forex charts online, determining the direction of the markets using pivot points, instruments, candlestick patterns, etc., and making trades based on this analysis.
 The latter, fundamental analysis, involves watching the economic calendar Forex to anticipate how the markets will respond to financial news announcements.

 Once you decide on your primary form of market analysis, you establish what leads you to make trades, which is a very important step.